I Just Didn't Do It

-I Just Didn't Do It (それでもボクはやってない, Soredemo boku wa yattenai) is a 2007 Japanese film directed by Masayuki Suo, starring Ryo Kase, Asaka Seto and Kōji Yakusho.
+I Just Didn't Do It (それでもボクはやってない, Soredemo boku wa yattenai) is a 2007 Japanese drama film directed by Masayuki Suo, starring Ryo Kase, Asaka Seto and Kōji Yakusho.
 It was selected as the Japanese entry for the Best Foreign Language Film at the 80th Academy Awards, but it was not nominated.

 Plot

 Based on a true story, the film is the story of a young man charged with groping on a train.
 Following the events depicted in the film, which end in a conviction and his decision to appeal, in real life his appeal was rejected by supreme court and his sentence to 18 months of prison has been confirmed.